iticus/bbgps/README.md

 ### Demo
 You can check a running version of this application [here](http://bbgps.rssind.com/).
 Some details:

+* we made the trip (Romania - Italy - France - Spain and back) in August 2014
 * I used an old [Google Nexus S](https://en.wikipedia.org/wiki/Nexus_S) phone that I kept in the car and charged it only while driving
 * had to manually switch mobile providers a few times (usually at border crossings)
 * I set-up the Android application to send the position every 3 minutes; it worked quite OK and the battery usually lasted around two days
 * the application is hosted on a [Raspberry PI 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) running in my house
-* I have a dynamic IP from my ISP so there might be some update delay (usually due to power outages), the domain is hosted at [Free DNS](http://freedns.afraid.org/)
+* I have a dynamic IP from my ISP so there might be some DNS update delay (usually due to power outages), the domain is hosted at [Free DNS](http://freedns.afraid.org/)

 Some screenshots: